Lecture Notes in Cosmology

-As we know from Chapter~\ref{Chap:Evopert}, we can consider the gravitational potentials to be equal in modulus and on large scales $\Phi(k,\eta)$ is independent of time and since recombination $\eta_* \gg \eta_{\rm eq}$ takes place well after radiation-matter equality, we know that $\Phi(k,\eta_*) = 9\Phi_{\rm P}(k)/10$, i.e. the value of the gravitational potential drops of 10\% in passing through radiation-matter domination.
+As we know from Chapter~\ref{Chap:Evopert}, we can consider the gravitational potentials to be equal in modulus, and on large scales $\Phi(k,\eta)$ is independent of time.
+Since recombination $\eta_* \gg \eta_{\rm eq}$ takes place well after radiation-matter equality, we know that $\Phi(k,\eta_*) = 9\Phi_{\rm P}(k)/10$.
 Therefore:

-As we saw earlier in Eq.~\eqref{freestreamingformulaphotons}, the observed anisotropy is not $\Theta_0(k, \eta_*)$ but $\Theta_0(k, \eta_*) + \Psi(k, \eta_*)$, because of the gravitational redshift.
-Again, this is the Sachs-Wolfe effect, amounting to a shift in the photons frequency when they decouple from the baryonic plasma depending whether they are in a well or hill of the gravitational potential.
+As we saw earlier in Eq.~\eqref{freestreamingformulaphotons}, the observed anisotropy is not $\Theta_0(k, \eta_*)$ but $\Theta_0(k, \eta_*) + \Psi(k, \eta_*)$ because of the gravitational redshift.
+Again, this is the Sachs-Wolfe effect, amounting to a shift in the photons frequency when they decouple from the baryon plasma depending on whether they are in a well or hill of the gravitational potential.
 So, we have from Eq.~\eqref{Theta0Phirelrec} that:

 On the other hand, for $\delta_{\rm c}$ we know that

 again assuming adiabatic primordial modes.
 Using again $\Phi(k,\eta_*) = 9\Phi_{\rm P}(k)/10$, we get: